 The third strategy is to move existing important data/records to the cloud while culling the ROT during the migration process.
 This third strategy can be accomplished in either of two ways: manually culling the on-premies ROT before the migration while just moving the important data to the new cloud or; migrating it all and utilizing a cloud information management/archiving platform to cull and delete the ROT programmatically once in the cloud.

 The second alternative, cull the data programmatically, makes the most sense in that it can be automated and therefore consistent.
-For example, once the cloud archiving platform is configured and ready, retention policies can be created based on date range, owner, department, keywords, etc. Once the data is migrated and retention policies assigned to each migrated file, data not meeting the new retention policies would be automatically tagged for disposal.
+For example, once the cloud archiving platform is configured and ready, corporate data retention policies can be created based on date range, owner, department, keywords, etc. Once the data is migrated and retention policies assigned to each migrated file, data not meeting the new retention policies would be automatically tagged for disposal.
 Optionally some or all of the data tagged for disposal can be reviewed prior to destruction.

 This automated defensible disposition process of legacy data during a data migration can be done much faster and consistently while also producing full defensible reports on the process and specific files tagged for disposition.